 Last admittance 30 minutes before closing

-The Basilica is closed on 1st January, 1st May and 25th December.
+The Basilica is closed on 25th December and on 1st January

 Edited by the editorial team